slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The cash register did more for human morality than the congregational church."
 -- Charlie Munger*

+> *"The teachers of morality speak like angels, but live like men."
+-- Sam Johnson*

 > *"Compassion is the basis of morality."
 -- Arthur Schopenhauer*

+> *"Morality, like art, means drawing a line someplace."
+-- Oscar Wilde*

 > *"There are causes worth dying for, but none worth killing for."
 -- Albert Camus*